Philippine Coast Guard Accuses Chinese Vessels Of dangerous Manoeuvres - UrduPoint

 Scarborough Shoal is 240 kilometres (150 miles) west of the Philippines' main island of Luzon and nearly 900 kilometres from the nearest major Chinese land mass of Hainan.

-Under the 1982 United Nations Convention on the Law of the Sea, which China helped negotiate, countries have jurisdiction over the natural resources within about 200 nautical miles (370 kilometres) of their shore.

-The Philippine Coast guard also distributed food and groceries to a hundred Filipino fishermen in 14 boats, the statement said.
+The Philippine Coast Guard handed out food and groceries to a hundred Filipino fishermen in 14 boats, the statement said.

 The incidents came two months after tense standoffs between China and the Philippines around disputed reefs in the South China Sea that saw a collision between vessels from the two countries and Chinese ships blasting water cannon at Philippine boats.